Andy-Python-Programmer/aero/docs/chainloading.md

 # Chainloading

 Chainloading is a technique that allows one bootloader to call another bootloader as if the system had just booted up.
 Aero's bootloader has support for chainloading.
-The advantage of using a chainloader is that it presents a menu which you can use to select the OS you'd like to boot from Here are some of the popular chainloaders that Aero supports:
+The advantage of using a chainloader is that it presents a menu which you can use to select the OS you'd like to boot from.
+Here are some of the popular chainloaders that Aero supports:

 - [GNU Grub](https://www.gnu.org/software/grub/) - [docs](#GNU-grub)

 ## GNU Grub
-**Note**: Using GRUB requires a unix like developement enviornment.
-If using windows then [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is recommended.

 First of all, we need to install grub2:
 ```shell
 $ sudo apt install build-essential grub-common xorriso